Creating a Multistate Employee Handbook

 Common Pitfalls to Avoid

 Frequent mistakes in multistate handbooks include applying a single state's leave policy nationally without verifying compliance in other states, failing to update the handbook when expanding into new states, including progressive discipline policies that may inadvertently create implied contracts, and omitting required state-specific notices or disclosures.
-Regular audits of handbook content against current legal requirements help prevent these issues.
+Regular audits of handbook content against current legal requirements can help prevent these issues.